koredeploy/group-a/README.md

-# React + Vite
+# Internship Project

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This file provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 ## 🏁 Getting Started <a name = "getting_started"></a>